 The landscape of Haliburton County is equally as important as the aquatic ecosystems that are connected to it.
 In conjunction with the Haliburton Highlands Land Trust (HHLT) and the Haliburton Forest & Wild Life Reserve (Haliburton Forest), U-Links will be coordinating a number of terrestrial monitoring projects starting with vegetation monitoring.
 Over the summer of 2020 U-Links will be assisting in the creation of a number of permanent sampling plots on the properties of the HHLT and Haliburton Forest.
 These plots will be sampled by Trent University students every five years in order to assess how stressors like climate change are impacting these incredibly important ecosystems.

-This portion of the program is still in the planning stages so stay tuned to find out more about this program as it develops and evolves!
+This portion of the program is still in the planning stages so check back in the summer of 2021 for this next phase of the program!